linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 1/Mauboussin on Failure of Arbitrage-1.md

 ---
+title: The Failure of Arbitrage
 parent_directory: Week 1
-title: The Failure of Arbitrage
-tags:
-aliases:
-  - Failure of Arbitrage
-parent_folder: Week 1
-subfolder:
-key_concepts:
+formatted: 2025-12-21 04:30:00 PM
+formatter_model: claude-sonnet-4-5-20250929
+cli-tool: opencode
+primary_tags:
+  - arbitrage failure
+  - market efficiency
+  - financial crises
+secondary_tags:
+  - leverage effects
+  - statistical arbitrage
+  - value investing
 cssclasses: academia
-linter-yaml-title-alias: The Failure of Arbitrage
 ---

 # The Failure of Arbitrage

-# Leverage, Liquidity, and the Persistence of Inefficiency
+## Leverage, Liquidity, and the Persistence of Inefficiency

 It's like there are two businesses here—the old business, which works fine under normal conditions, and this stand-by business, when the world goes mad.
 And for that, you either need to buy insurance or have a pool of stand-by capital to take advantage of these opportunities.

 Eric Rosenfeld

-# When Lead Steers Get Lost
+## When Lead Steers Get Lost

 Sometimes people aren't there when you need them the most.